webpack-contrib/expose-loader/README.md

 pnpm add -D expose-loader
 ```

-(If you're using WebPack 4, install `expose-loader@1` and follow the [corresponding instructions](https://v4.webpack.js.org/loaders/expose-loader/) instead.)
+(If you're using webpack 4, install `expose-loader@1` and follow the [corresponding instructions](https://v4.webpack.js.org/loaders/expose-loader/) instead.)

 Then you can use the `expose-loader` using two approaches.